Join A Secret Italy

 A: Unless you are a citizen of an EU country, moving to Italy can present its own challenges.
 The biggest challenge of all is navigating the bureaucratic processes and obtaining the necessary permits and visas.
 It requires careful planning and research to ensure a smooth transition.

 I get so many requests from people, mostly from the UK and USA, wanting to move and asking for my advice.
 I cannot give legal, tax, or immigration advice; however, it is really difficult if you aren't from an EU country.
-Many of those from the UK don't realize that they are now in the same category as those from the USA, Asia, South America and Africa and it is now almost impossible for them to move permanently.
+Many of those from the UK don't realize that they are now in the same category as those from the USA, Asia, South America, and Africa, and it is now almost impossible for them to move permanently.

 Q: Do I need to speak Italian to live in Italy?